 Willingness to travel to at least four different host locations, away from your host institution and your home town, is essential.
 Successful applicants will each be assigned a host University, with every attempt made to accommodate the student's preferences.
 Flexibility in this respect would be an asset.
 The number of successful applicants each year will depend on the number of group members participating that year, but will generally range between 10 and 20.

-For the 2015-16 competition, applications are to be submitted directly to the group member at the student's home institution some time by November 2, 2015.
+For the 2016-17 competition, applications are to be submitted directly to the group member at the student's home institution by November 7, 2016.
 Decisions will be announced approximately two weeks later.
-Formal acceptance by the successful applicant is required by early December, 2015.
-Tenure period: at least 16 weeks between May 1st and August 31st, 2016; attendance at the end-of-summer Conference is mandatory.
+Formal acceptance by the successful applicant is required by mid-December, 2016.
+Tenure period: at least 16 weeks between May 1st and August 31st, 2017; attendance at the end-of-summer Conference is mandatory.